James Parnell (actor)

 James Daniel Parnell (October 9, 1923 – December 27, 1961) was an American film and television actor.

+Biography

 Parnell was born in Saint Paul, Minnesota, the son of Effie and Emory Parnell, a vaudeville performer.
 He had a brother, Charles Parnell.
 Parnell began his acting career in 1950 with an uncredited role in the film California Passage.
 He then appeared in the films Apache Drums and G.I.
 Jane.
 Parnell was also a cast member of the New York production of the musical Oklahoma! for five years.
 Parnell appeared in over 100 films and television programs, including an appearance as Marv Tremain in the 1956 film Star in the Dust.
 He also performed on stage plays.